 1st-6th secondary

-On this virtual journey through the five continents, students will not only discover unusual instruments and their sounds, but will also compare their view of music with that of other societies.
-For in most cultures, music retains a functional role that is somewhat forgotten in Europe.
+On this virtual journey across the five continents, students will not only discover unusual instruments and their unique sounds, but also compare their own perspective on music with that of other societies.
+In many cultures, music still serves a functional role - something that has largely been forgotten in Europe.
 When and why is music played?
-What is its purpose?
-The guide will ask the pupils to reflect on these questions, while giving them the opportunity to listen to numerous musical extracts and play instruments.
+What purpose does it serve?
+The guide will invite pupils to reflect on these questions while giving them the opportunity to listen to numerous musical examples and try out the instruments themselves.

 Guided tour +